-Scalloped potatoes are very versatile.
-The casserole lends itself to many possible add-ins.
-Chives or green onions tops add some color to the casserole, or saute onions in the butter before you add the flour.
-And the scalloped potatoes make a hearty main dish with the addition of cheese and diced ham or bacon.
+As versatile as it is delicious, scalloped potatoes lends itself to many possible add-ins.
+For instance, chives or green onion tops add a little color, or you can sauté onions in the butter for extra flavor.
+It also makes a hearty main dish with the addition of cheese and diced ham or bacon.

 Butter a 2 1/2-quart baking dish.